 Volunteers place donation canisters at area locations, collect the money on a regular basis, and count and deliver the money to the Humane Society.
 This program is ideal for busy people who would love to help the Humane Society, but cannot schedule a regular commitment.

 This is a one-day volunteer opportunity for work, school or social groups interested in coming out to HSMSC for a team building experience to benefit the homeless dogs and cats in our community.
 The day will consist of a tour of our facility and volunteer tasks dependent on projects or work needed at the time of service.
 Service Group days will be offered once a quarter and will require a 2 week advance notice with the number in your group so we can prepare accordingly.
-Available dates are as follows:
+The 2015 service day dates follow:

 If you have a group interested in signing up for one of these days please contact